shawn-p-m/not-avg-lifecoach/README.md

 ```

 #### Note:
 Of course I had to write more JavaScript and Vue Code to have the DOM updated from my api calls dynamically.
 But because the assignment said to keep my explanation brief, I gave the explanations above.
+I discuss more about how I implemented the features in the video.

 ## Project Description of before Shawn's Fork